mabuhanifa/shomvob-fullstack/server/README.md

 JWT_SECRET=some_super_secret_key_for_jwt_12345
 ```

-**Note:** When running the server inside a Docker container managed by Docker Compose, the application container will connect to MongoDB using the service name `mongodb` as the host.
-If you were to provide an `.env` file to the container, the `MONGO_URI` would be `mongodb://root:password@mongodb:27017/shomvob?authSource=admin`.
+**Note:** When running with Docker Compose, environment variables are set directly in the `docker-compose.yml` file for the `app` service.

 ## Usage